julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 # C++ Backend Compilers

-JuleC commits that the codes it produces can be successfully compiled by the GNU Compiler Collection and Clang.
-Likewise, JuleC undertakes that the API it has and openly offers can be compiled with these compilers.
-While this preference is entirely left to the developers, JuleC has primarily embraced generating Clang compatible code, so it is recommended that Clang be the primary choice.
+julec commits that the codes it produces can be successfully compiled by the GNU Compiler Collection and Clang.
+Likewise, julec undertakes that the API it has and openly offers can be compiled with these compilers.
+While this preference is entirely left to the developers, julec has primarily embraced generating Clang compatible code, so it is recommended that Clang be the primary choice.

 Even if you can compile code generated outside of official support compilers with a different compiler, it is not under official support and there is no commitment that the code will be compiled.
 Regardless of whether you use Clang to compile the code or a compiler with or without official support, make sure that you either support or use a version of compiler that does support the C++ standard that Jule created.